 I will explore some local food of Malaysia and popular local restaurant chains across various suburbs of Kuala Lumpur.

 Looking for the best food in Kuala Lumpur?

 Nasi Lemak is the national dish of Malaysia.
-To understanding Malaysian taste, you will need to understand the staple diet of the country which consists of rice and noodles.
+To understand Malaysian taste, you will need to understand the staple diet of the country which consists of rice and noodles.
 Nasi Lemak is white rice served with chicken curry, anchovies, cucumbers and fried peanuts.
-Local varieties of sauce called Sambal is very popular and goes with most dishes either rice or noodles.
+Local varieties of sauce called Sambal is very popular and go with most dishes either rice or noodles.
 Seafood is very popular in coastal towns as well as all large cities.
 Local varieties of fish include pomfret, tilapia, snapper and king mackerel.
 Nasi Kandhar Pelita is a very popular chain of restaurants operating across Malaysia.
 Tamarind sauce, fish sauce, shrimp paste and sambal are common ingredients on the most popular dishes on the Malaysian menu.
 An average serving of Nasi Lemak may cost around RM10 or lesser.